 At HCA, we pride ourselves on the quality of our programming, the professional credentials of our instructors and the wide selection of classes within each discipline which our customers can choose from.
 We offer dance classes in ballet, jazz, modern dance, hip hop and creative movement.
 Music students can choose from private lessons in: piano, strings, woodwind, guitar, drums and vocal music.
 We also offer group music classes such as Yamaha Keyboard.
 HCA’s Triple Threat and Musical Theatre Ensemble programs allow students to train in singing, acting and dancing.
 Our acting classes encourage imagination and self-expression.
 For students interested in visual arts, we offer classes for children and teens, as well as workshops for adults.

-All potential students are able to one free group class or a free 15-minute private music assessment to find a class or teacher that is the perfect fit.
+All potential students are able to attend one free group class (space pending) or a free 15-minute private music assessment to find a class or teacher that is the perfect fit.
 When registering for classes we have payment options to suit a wide variety of budgets.
 Please feel free to come in, call, or e-mail.
 Our friendly administrative staff will be happy to assist you.

 A Rich History

 Hamilton’s oldest school of music opened its doors to the public in 1897.
 First housed in the home of its principal, Dr. C.L.M Harris, The Hamilton Conservatory of Music quickly expanded beyond expectations and moved to rented facilities at what would become the Stafford House Hotel (Main and Charles St).
 The Conservatory continued to expand and soon outgrew its second home.
 It was clear that the school would need its own home, a specialized facility which would accommodate the ever increasing student body and be a focal point for music in Hamilton.